OpenTabletDriver/opentabletdriver.github.io/site/_wiki/Install/Linux.md

 If you have the Microsoft dotnet repository installed you will have to either make sure you are not using any packages from that repository or use everything dotnet based off that.
 Mixing packages from different repositories will cause `libhostfxr` issues.

-See solutions from Microsoft [here]({{ site.data.links.external.Microsoft.DotnetLinuxPackageMixup }})and remove the Microsoft repositories and packages if you're experiencing `libhostfxr` issues.
+If you're experiencing `libhostfxr` issues, please see the solutions from Microsoft [here]({{ site.data.links.external.Microsoft.DotnetLinuxPackageMixup }}).

 ### Fedora {#rpm}

 1. Download the [latest release]({{ site.data.links.project.latestRelease.rpm }}) <small class="text-muted">(OpenTabletDriver.rpm)</small>
-2. Run the following commands in a terminal
+2. Install the package with the following command:

     ```bash
-    # This will install the package
     sudo dnf install ./OpenTabletDriver.rpm
     ```